I had not heard of pilonidal cysts before my 18-year-old son developed one. I want to share his experience and how he got it removed.

 - Drainage of pus and blood from an opening of the skin called a pilonidal sinus

 The pilonidal sinus looks like a channel or tunnel below the surface of the skin that connects the root of the cyst to the opening on the surface of the skin.

-Some doctors believe the likelihood of developing a pilonidal cyst increases with long periods of sitting or sitting improperly as well as poor hygiene.
+Some doctors believe the likelihood of developing a pilonidal cyst increases with long periods of sitting or sitting improperly.